Saanwar2002/mybasecursor/LOGCHANGE.md

 - When the driver toggles Offline, 'Pause Ride Offers' is automatically turned off and must be manually re-enabled after going Online.
 - Restored always-visible bottom controls card with toggles and status below the map.
 - Fixed build and rendering issues with the map, warning banner, and controls layout for a consistent user experience.

+### [TODO: Upcoming]

+#### Outstanding ESLint Issues (to be fixed in a future update)
+- Unused variables, imports, and components (e.g., variables defined but never used)
+- Unexpected `any` types (should be replaced with specific types)
+- React hook dependency warnings (missing or unnecessary dependencies in `useEffect`)
+- Unescaped characters in JSX (e.g., `'` or `"` should be escaped)
+- Variables assigned but never used
+- Prefer `const` over `let` or `var`
+- Component or variable is not defined

+**Affected areas:**
+- Dashboard pages
+- Driver and operator pages
+- API route files
+- Components and hooks

+These issues are spread across the codebase and will be addressed in a future code quality update.

+### Code Change Rules
+- When fixing code quality issues (unused variables, any types, etc.), always fix one error type at a time, re-run the relevant linter or type checker after each fix, and only proceed to the next error type after confirming the previous is resolved.

 ---
 **Next Steps:**